 How can an employer maintain company culture during a merger?

 Employers can ensure a smooth transition for new employees from another branch by:

-- Scheduling team-building opportunities that connect employees from each side of the company
+- Scheduling team-building activities that connect employees from each side of the company

-- Establishing a team to guide employees through the merger made up of HR representatives, department heads and team leads or supervisors
+- Establishing a team of HR representatives, department heads and supervisors to guide employees through the merger

-Is rebranding the same concept as changing company culture?
+Is rebranding the same as changing company culture?

-Rebranding and changing company culture are different terms in that rebranding is the process by which a company restructures its external appearance, such as a new logo, slogan or products.
-In contrast, changing company culture refers to restructuring internal practices such as company productivity and attitudes to align with external practices such as company slogans.
+Rebranding and changing company culture are different processes.
+During a rebrand, the company restructures its external appearance, with a new logo, slogan or products.
+In contrast, changing company culture involves restructuring internal practices, such as company productivity and attitudes, to align with external practices, such as company slogans.

 Can organizational culture be changed?